-- SEC.
-2. Section 6068 of the Business and Professions Code is amended to read: - 6068.
-It is the duty of an attorney to do all of the following: - (a) To support the Constitution and laws of the United States and of this state. - (b) To maintain the respect due to the courts of justice and judicial officers. - (c) To counsel or maintain those actions, proceedings, 15 or defenses only as appear to him or her legal or just, 16 except the defense of a person charged with a public offense. - (d) To employ, for the purpose of maintaining the 19 causes confided to him or her those means only as are 20 consistent with truth, and never to seek to mislead the 21 judge or any judicial officer by an artifice or false 22 statement of fact or law. - (e) To maintain inviolate the confidence, and at every 24 peril to himself or herself to preserve the secrets, of his or 25 her client. - (f) To abstain from all offensive personality, and to 27 advance no fact prejudicial to the honor or reputation of a party or witness, unless required by the justice of the cause with which he or she is charged. - (g) Not to encourage either the commencement or the continuance of an action or proceeding from any corrupt motive of passion or interest. - (h) Never to reject, for any consideration personal to 34 himself or herself, the cause of the defenseless or the oppressed. - (i) To cooperate and participate in any disciplinary 37 investigation or other regulatory or disciplinary proceeding pending against the attorney.
+- (d) To employ, for the purpose of maintaining the causes confided to him or her those means only as are consistent with truth, and never to seek to mislead the judge or any judicial officer by an artifice or false statement of fact or law. - (e) To maintain inviolate the confidence, and at every peril to himself or herself to preserve the secrets, of his or her client. - (f) To abstain from all offensive personality, and to advance no fact prejudicial to the honor or reputation of a party or witness, unless required by the justice of the cause with which he or she is charged. - (g) Not to encourage either the commencement or the continuance of an action or proceeding from any corrupt motive of passion or interest. - (h) Never to reject, for any consideration personal to himself or herself, the cause of the defenseless or the oppressed. - (i) To cooperate and participate in any disciplinary investigation or other regulatory or disciplinary proceeding pending against the attorney.
 However, this subdivision shall not be construed to deprive an attorney of any privilege guaranteed by the Fifth Amendment to the Constitution of the United States or any other constitutional or statutory privileges.
 This subdivision shall not be construed to require an attorney to cooperate with a request that requires the attorney to waive any constitutional or statutory privilege or to comply with a request for information or other matters within an unreasonable period of time in light of the time constraints of the attorney's practice.
-Any exercise by an attorney of any constitutional or statutory privilege shall 10 not be used against the attorney in a regulatory or disciplinary proceeding against him or her.
+Any exercise by an attorney of any constitutional or statutory privilege shall not be used against the attorney in a regulatory or disciplinary proceeding against him or her. - (j) To comply with the requirements of Section 6002.1. - (k) To comply with all conditions attached to any disciplinary probation, including a probation imposed with the concurrence of the attorney.